monsivamon/AdGuard_DNS_Filter_Custom/README.md

 ---

-## 📝 Credits
+## 📝 Credits & Source Projects

-This filter includes references and ideas from the following outstanding projects:
+This filter includes references, ideas, and in some cases direct rules from the following GPL-licensed projects:

 - [AdGuardTeam/AdGuardSDNSFilter](https://github.com/AdguardTeam/AdGuardSDNSFilter)
 - [Yuki2718/adblock2](https://github.com/Yuki2718/adblock2)
 - [tofukko/filter](https://github.com/tofukko/filter)

-Many thanks to the original authors and contributors of these projects.
+I deeply respect the original authors and thank them for their contributions.

 ---

 ## ⚖️ License

-This project includes material from other GPL-licensed repositories.
+This project incorporates material from other **GPL v3** licensed repositories.
-Accordingly, this repository is distributed under the **GNU General Public License v3.0**.
+Therefore, this repository is distributed under the **GNU General Public License v3.0**.

-For more information, see:
+For complete license terms, please refer to the following:
 📄 [LICENSE (GPL v3)](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ---

-Thank you for visiting this repository 🙌
+Thank you for visiting this repository!